Ganymede (moon): Atmosphere and ionosphere

 The existence of a neutral atmosphere implies that an ionosphere should exist, because oxygen molecules are ionized by the impacts of the energetic electrons coming from the magnetosphere and by solar EUV radiation.
 However, the nature of the Ganymedian ionosphere is as controversial as the nature of the atmosphere.
 Some Galileo measurements found an elevated electron density near Ganymede, suggesting an ionosphere, whereas others failed to detect anything.
 The electron density near the surface is estimated by different sources to lie in the range 400–2,500 cm−3.
-As of 2008, the parameters of the ionosphere of Ganymede are not well constrained.
+As of 2008, the parameters of the ionosphere of Ganymede were not well constrained.

 Additional evidence of the oxygen atmosphere comes from spectral detection of gases trapped in the ice at the surface of Ganymede.
 The detection of ozone (O3) bands was announced in 1996.
 In 1997 spectroscopic analysis revealed the dimer (or diatomic) absorption features of molecular oxygen.
 Such an absorption can arise only if the oxygen is in a dense phase.
 The best candidate is molecular oxygen trapped in ice.
 The depth of the dimer absorption bands depends on latitude and longitude, rather than on surface albedo—they tend to decrease with increasing latitude on Ganymede, whereas O3 shows an opposite trend.
-Laboratory work has found that O2 would not cluster or bubble but dissolve in ice at Ganymede's relatively warm surface temperature of 100 K (−173.15 °C).
+Laboratory work has found that O2 would not cluster or bubble but would dissolve in ice at Ganymede's relatively warm surface temperature of 100 K (−173.15 °C).

 A search for sodium in the atmosphere, just after such a finding on Europa, turned up nothing in 1997.
 Sodium is at least 13 times less abundant around Ganymede than around Europa, possibly because of a relative deficiency at the surface or because the magnetosphere fends off energetic particles.
 Another minor constituent of the Ganymedian atmosphere is atomic hydrogen.
 Hydrogen atoms were observed as far as 3,000 km from Ganymede's surface.
 Their density on the surface is about 1.5×10^4 cm^{−3}.

-In 2021 water vapour was detected in the atmosphere of Ganymede.
+In 2021, water vapour was detected in the atmosphere of Ganymede.